WuerthPhoenix/tornado/tornado/webhook_collector/README.md

 Tornado Engine through the configured connection type.

 For each webhook, you must provide these values in order to successfully create an endpoint:

 - _id_: The webhook identifier.
 This will determine the path of the endpoint; it must be unique per webhook.
 - _token_: A security token that the webhook issuer has to include in the URL as part of the query string (see the example at the bottom of this page for details).
 If the token provided by the issuer is missing or does not match the one owned by the collector, then the call will be rejected and an HTTP 401 code (UNAUTHORIZED) will be returned.
-- _max_payload_size_ (optional):  This value defines the maximum size in bytes of the payload sent to the collector.
-If not provided, it will default to 5MB (5_242_880 bytes).
-The value can be passed as human-readable form, thanks to [human_units](https://docs.rs/human-units/latest/human_units/) crate.
+- _max_payload_size_: (Optional) The maximum size of the payload that the webhook can accept.
+  If the payload exceeds this size, the call will be rejected and an HTTP 413 code (PAYLOAD TOO LARGE) will be returned.
+The value can be specified as a number in bytes, or as a string using human-readable units:
+  `b` (bytes), `k` (kilobytes), `m` (megabytes), `g` (gigabytes), `p` (petabytes), or `e` (exabytes).
+  If not specified, the default value is 5MB.
-- *collector_config*:  The transformation logic that converts a webhook JSON object into a Tornado Event.
+- _collector_config_: The transformation logic that converts a webhook JSON object into a Tornado Event.
 It consists of a JMESPath collector configuration as described in its [specific documentation](../../collector/jmespath/README.md).

 ## Configuration